turnerdan/joethecorpusrogan/README.md

 4. At this point, I used the *Montreal Forced Aligner* (https://montreal-forced-aligner.readthedocs.io/en/latest/) to automatically transcribe each word into the phonetic alphabet.
 If you've never seen aligned TextGrids before, they look like this:
 ![Example TextGrid+WAV in Praat](https://github.com/turnerdan/joethecorpusrogan/blob/master/TextGrid_screenshot.png)

 This is as far as I took the "sound side" of the corpus, since many analyses can be carried out with the TextGrids alone.
-If you want to do something like an acoustic analysis of the speech, then `scrape.R` will download the files for you.
+If you want to do something like an acoustic analysis of the formants or pitch, then `scrape.R` will prepare the files for you.

 5. `ngram.R` takes the transcripts and generates some frequency information for the "text side" analysis.
 The output of this script has two main parts, one that considers the transcript as a whole and one that looks at frequency across time (at the level of month).
 I did this because I want to see how the linguistic patterns and topics of the show have changed over time.